-Stockton hosts Holocaust Remembrance Day service for community
+Stockton hosts Holocaust Remembrance Day

 VENTNOR - The Sara and Sam Schoffer Holocaust Resource Center at Stockton University presented the Yom HaShoah service at Beth Judah Congregation here on May 3.